-Rubric Basics
+Teaching Tip: Rubric Basics

-Why use rubrics?
+Why bother with rubrics?

-- Grading becomes time efficient with a well-developed rubric - Helps faculty avoid editing student work when the rubric outlines best practice - Should make grading more consistent - Students welcome clearly articulated criteria - Encourages students to take responsibility for their work by setting learning standards and clarifying achievement expectations - Stevens and Levi contend that rubrics may contribute to greater equity in the classroom About greater equity?
-When we use rubrics as an opportunity to explain disciplinary standards, every student has access to this information.
-Whereas students, who have grown up in college-educated households, can adapt more easily when our assignments are vaguely worded, and achievement not clearly spelled out.1
+- Grading becomes time efficient with a well-developed rubric - Helps faculty avoid editing student work because the rubric outlines best practice - Should make grading more consistent - Students welcome clearly articulated criteria - Encourages students to take responsibility for their work by setting learning standards and clarifying achievement expectations - Stevens and Levi contend that rubrics may contribute to greater equity in the classroom

+About greater equity?
+When we use rubrics as a teaching moment to explain disciplinary standards, every student has access to this information.
+Whereas students, who have grown up in college-educated households, can adapt more easily when our assignments are vaguely worded and achievement not clearly spelled out.1